pegros/PEG_CRMA/help/sfpegMassActionCmp.md

 especially about the `columns`property).

-As an example, the following configuration enables to select max 100 records in a datatable displaying 5 columns with 4 fields from the rows provided by the Dashboard and 1 technical `_status` managed by the component.
+As an example, the following configuration enables to select max 100 records in a datatable displaying 5 columns with 4 fields from the rows provided by the Dashboard (`fieldName` matching the API Name of the field provided by the input step) and 1 technical `_status` managed by the component.
 ```
 {